graearea/graearea.github.io/index.md

 # Uber Niche Parts

 Hi!
 I made some stuff that I thought improved my car.
-I showed some people they liked them, so I'm selling them.
+I showed some people the parts, and they liked them, so I'm selling these parts.
-If you have a problem, if no one else can help, if you can find me, maybe I can.

-You can find me on [Instagram](https://www.instagram.com/uber.niche/) I've sent packages to France, Germany and even Ireland :D
+You can find me on [Instagram](https://www.instagram.com/uber.niche/) I've sent packages to France, Germany, Ireland, England and the US :D

 [Pedal Extension Plugs](/pedals)
 [![Pedal Extension Plugs](/img/measure-s3.jpeg)](/pedals)